 The survey's margin of error is the largest 95% confidence interval for any estimated proportion based on the total sample - the one around 50%.
-For example, the margin of error for the entire sample using either weight1 or weight2 is ± 3.5 percentage points, respectively.
-This means that in 95 out of every 100 samples drawn using the same methodology, estimated proportions based on the entire sample will be no more than 3.5 percentage points for both weight1 and weight2 away from their true values in the population.
-Margins of error for subgroups will be larger.
+For example, the margin of error for the entire sample using either weight1 or weight2 is ± 3.6 percentage points, respectively.
+This means that in 95 out of every 100 samples drawn using the same methodology, estimated proportions based on the entire sample will be no more than 3.6 percentage points away from their true values in the population.11 Margins of error for subgroups will be larger.
 It is important to remember that sampling fluctuations are only one possible source of error in a survey estimate.
 Other sources, such as respondent selection bias, questionnaire wording, and reporting inaccuracy, may contribute additional error of greater or lesser magnitude.